-Perform these routine maintenance procedures to maintain your fresh water system:
+The following items should be done routinely to maintain your fresh water system:

-- Remove filter screens from faucet spouts and eliminate any accumulation of debris.
-A debris build-up can cause the pump to cycle excessively. - Check and clean the fresh water system strainer located on the intake line near the pump at least annually. - Spray pumps and thru-hull valves with a protective oil periodically. - Remove the lid on the shower sump assembly located under the mid-berth, clean debris from the sump and flush with clean water, activate the float switch to test the pump and spray the pumps and metal components with a metal protector periodically. - Add a commercially available potable water conditioner to the water tank to keep it fresh. - Make sure the fresh water system switch is "OFF" when leaving the boat unattended or when not in use.
+- Remove the filter screens from the faucet spouts and eliminate any accumulation of debris.
+A build-up of debris can cause the pump to cycle excessively. - The fresh water system is equipped with a strainer located on the intake line near the pump.
+This should be checked at least annually and cleaned as necessary. - Periodically remove the lid on the shower sump assembly located under the mid-berth.
+Clean debris from the sump and flush with clean water.
+Activate the float switch to test the pump. - Periodically spray the pumps and metal components with a metal protector. - The batteries must be properly maintained and charged.
+Operating the pressure pump from a battery with a low charge could lead to pump failure. - Add a commercially available potable water conditioner to the water tank to keep it fresh.

+The fresh water system switch should be placed in the "off" position whenever leaving the boat unattended or when the fresh water system is not in use.